isomerpages/mas-moneysense/_buying-a-home/How Home Loans Work.md

 <p>An HDB loan comes with certain eligibility criteria such as an income
 ceiling. <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/understanding-your-eligibility-and-housing-loan-options/flat-and-grant-eligibility" rel="noopener noreferrer nofollow" target="_blank">Check if you qualify.</a>
 </p>
-<h4>Property loan fact sheet</h4>
+<h4>Property Loan Fact Sheet</h4>
 <p>Before you sign up for a home loan with a bank, the bank must provide
 you with a property loan fact sheet.</p>
 <p>It highlights how possible increases in interest rates will affect your
-monthly instalments, and contains the key features of the loan, including:</p>
+monthly instalments and contains the key features of the loan, including:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Loan amount and tenure</p>